“The troubles of the interior life increasingly dominated his thoughts. He found an intersection between the private and the public.”

 - Is there such a thing as a ‘satisfied’ human being?
 How do we achieve satisfaction in life?

 3Di Associates on its own can do very little to further these goals and aspirations.
-We intend to raise funding so that we can travel and offer inexpensive training on our 3D multiple intelligences model to parents and teachers around the world in order that we can raise awareness and promote a movement for change.
+Our aim is to offer training on our 3D multiple intelligences model to parents and teachers in order that we can raise awareness and promote a movement for change.
 We need to create a greater awareness so that global citizens can learn from what’s happening within the very best education systems and can then demand beneficial changes within their own communities.
 We also need better systems for inexpensive adult education so that lifelong learning is possible and achievable.

 The world has become increasingly complex, interlinked and interdependent.
 We need more enlightened leaders and a more enlightened citizenry.
 We can make a start in schools but we also need to offer the possibility of a lifelong pursuit of our “highest selves”.
 The need is urgent and we have no time to lose.